How Senior-focused Technology Changes Assisted Living

 - Health and Wellness Education

-It can be used to stream favorite videos, access personal photos, and play games.
-The clinical team can program it to include components of resident therapy.
+Older adults can use these systems to stream their favorite videos, access personal photos, and play games.
 It can deliver health and wellness questionnaires.
-It can offer music designed to encourage healing.
-And it can deliver periodic pop-up forms to check in on residents to gauge their mood or see how they’re feeling.
+Residents can select music right from the TV screen to encourage healing.
+And it can deliver easy-to-answer pop-up forms to give this older generation an easy way to answer questions about their wellbeing.
 Used as a strategic tool, the television becomes an interactive portal that lets residents engage directly with their communities.

-They can sign up for activities or RSVP to events.
+Leveraging this new TV-based technology, an older user can sign up easily for activities or RSVP to events, .
 They can order meals.
 The television can also be used to create a personal calendar that saves registrations to senior living community activities and outside appointments.
 It can signal reminders as they approach.
 The senior living technology driving this engagement puts residents in control of their day, maximizing their independence.

 And this engagement isn’t just between the resident and the community.
 Residents can connect with one another.
 They can connect with friends outside the community.
 And, most importantly, they can use it to stay connected to family by offering photo sharing and chat capabilities.
 Families can check in on loved ones remotely and remind them to keep appointments or participate in scheduled activities.
 They can even see the programs a resident has watched, view the events he or she has signed up for, and monitor television use over time.